 Victim Assistance

-HALO has worked in Afghanistan since 1988 and our program is completely Afghan led.
-By prioritizing local recruitment, our multi-ethnic workforce is able to work across the country and provide much needed economic assistance through employment.
-We currently employ over 2,000 staff, supporting 20,000-plus dependents.
-HALO's female staff are back at work in our mixed-gender Explosive Risk Education (EORE) teams, providing life-saving risk education on dangerous explosive items to women and girls as well as boys and men.
+HALO has worked in Afghanistan since 1988 and our programme is completely Afghan led.
+By prioritising local recruitment, our multi-ethnic workforce is able to work across the country and provide much needed economic assistance through employment.
+We currently employ around 1,000 staff, supporting 10,000-plus dependents.
+HALO's female staff are back at work in our mixed-gender risk education teams, providing life-saving risk education on dangerous explosive items to women and girls as well as boys and men.

 Over the past three decades, HALO and the Mine Action Programme of Afghanistan have made safe almost 80 per cent of the country’s recorded minefields and battlefields.
 In West Kabul, we spearheaded one of the biggest urban clearance operations since WWII, allowing a city decimated by war to rebuild.
 In Herat Province alone, we cleared over 600 minefields, including land around the 15th Century Minarets of the Husain Baiqara Madrasa.
 Across rural districts we have made land safe so farmers can grow crops and graze cattle.
 We remain committed to supporting the people of Afghanistan to make their country safe.